 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

-Our wastewater may contain traces of substances such as heavy metals or active pharmaceutical ingredients.
+Our wastewater may contain of substances such as heavy metals or active pharmaceutical ingredients.
 For us, sustainable water management means not negatively impacting the aquatic ecosystems from which we obtain freshwater, or into which we discharge treated wastewater.

 Target 14.1: By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution